K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

   end
 end
 ```
-※The class is a sample example, and the method of obtaining and utilizing access information for the service can be used according to the structure and characteristics of the application..
+※The class is a sample example, and the method of obtaining and utilizing access information for the service can be used according to the structure and characteristics of the application.

 ### <div id='21'></div> 2.4.
 Deployment